This post may contain affiliate links. If you use these links to buy something we may earn a commission. Thanks.

 In general, you should water once per week if it has not rained in the last 7 days.
 Dry is the last thing you want for your mushroom bed.
 Your mushrooms will not survive without moisture, but they can also suffocate if watered too much.

-Mushroom beds in partial shade that receives some sunlight during the day, will dry faster than a bed in full shade.
+Mushroom beds in partial shade that receive some sunlight during the day, will dry faster than a bed in full shade.

 Mushroom beds in breezy areas will be quicker to dry than in wind-protected spaces.